 What is recycling, where does it go, and how to recycle?
 In this post, there are references to the circle of life, links to recycling resources, and an overview to make you a recycling boss in just 10 minutes.

 My mom asked me a while back where our recycling goes and it got me thinking, this is actually important stuff!
 We toss our used goods thinking we’ll never see them again but that’s not true!
 So I found out what happens and how to recycle right.

-You know the general idea, but what’s the denotation (dictionary definition) of recycle?
+You know a general idea, but what’s the denotation (dictionary definition) of recycling?
 Merriam-Webster Dictionary says it’s “to pass again through a series of changes or treatments”.
 More specifically, it’s a reprocessing of waste disposal for use in new products.
 This is also considered external recycling as opposed to internal.

 You can think of it as the circle of life in The Lion King.
 Mufasa tells Simba their bodies die and become the grass, the antelope eat the grass, and lions eat the antelope.
 Everything is connected!